Marco4413/ProcessorEmulator/DOCUMENTATION.md

 The code above won't execute the contents of the declared variable.

 ## Dividing by ZERO

+**NOTE:** Since 1.3.X the error should be more clear, an `InstructionError` exception should be thrown describing which instruction gave that error with its address.

 The processor crashes when dividing a number by zero, no division by zero is executed inside the emulator's code, so most of the time it's the user's fault.